SamWiIIiams/remote-file-browser/DesignDoc.md

 The application will be comprised of 3 major components - all containerized with Docker for portability

 - Frontend written with React
-- Nginx webserver
+- Nginx reverse proxy
-- Backend API written with NodeJS
+- Backend API written with NodeJS and ExpressJS

 ![Overview Wireframe](/public/images/TeleportOverviewWF.png)